jlrainbolt/BaconProd/README.md

 BaconProd
 =========

-Branch for producing bacon ntuples of 2016 legacy data and MC
+Branch for producing bacon ntuples of 2016 legacy (MiniAODv3) and 2017 (MiniAODv2) data and MC

- * "Runs" on CMS LPC
+ * Runs on CMS LPC
  * Uses CMSSW_9_4_12
  * Depends on jlrainbolt/BaconAna 2016legacy branch